MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-requirements.md

 ## <a name="excel"></a>Excel

 **Edit in Excel:** To use the Excel add-in to make changes in Excel and push the changes back into [!INCLUDE[prod_short](includes/prod_short.md)], you need Excel 2019 or later.
 For more information, see [Analysing Financial Statements in Microsoft Excel](finance-analyze-excel.md).

-> [!IMPORTANT]
-> Starting with Business Central 2021 release wave 2, the Excel add-in feature will only support Excel version 2012 or later.

 ## <a name="using-the-business-central-administration-center"></a><a name="TAC"></a> Using the Business Central Administration Centre